-Alberta Dental Service Corporation (ADSC) administers the Dental Assistance for Seniors Program (DASP) for the Government of Alberta.
+Alberta Dental Service Corporation (ADSC) administers the dental benefits for Alberta’s Low-Income Health Benefit Programs and the Dental Assistance for Seniors Program (DASP) for the Government of Alberta.
 Our experienced team strives to provide efficient and accurate service to all stakeholders, including program recipients, dental providers, and Government ministries.

 DASP is an income-based program providing low-moderate income seniors with financial assistance for basic dental services.

 Seniors who have previously applied for the Alberta Seniors Benefit program, Dental and Optical Assistance for Seniors programs or have completed a Seniors Financial Assistance application are already enrolled.

 ADSC administers dental benefits for Alberta’s Low-Income Health Benefit Programs such as Assured Income for the Severely Handicapped (AISH), Alberta Adult Health Benefit, Alberta Child Health Benefit, and Income Supports.
 For further information on these programs, please click here.

 Please note the Dental Assistance for Seniors plan only pays dental expenses according to the plan’s fee schedule.

 Spouses under 65 years of age or dependants are not eligible for assistance from DASP.
 Dental benefits for seniors are paid retroactive for up to 12 months from the date of the dental service.

 Depending on your program you may be covered for:

 The program will pay the dental provider for the amount that is covered by the program.
 If there is a difference between the amount covered by the program and your bill, you will need to pay the difference.